 To future students, my challenge to you is to beat my current highscore of 9220, that 3rd boss is kind of tough.

 Note: This course is based on Gamemaker Studio 1.x, and demonstrates how to obtain the free version from YoYo Games.
 As of March 2017 though, the registration for new licenses from yoyogames has been discontinued.
 If you already have a license for Gamemaker Studio 1.x you can use that to follow along, otherwise you can use the free Gamemaker 2 trial version.
 Be aware it is limited in how many sprites and objects it can create and also has a different interface.
+Version 1.4x can still be downloaded though, and the link is provided in the first lecture.

 Questions to test your knowledge.